 - Opportunity Classes (OC) are classes in selected government primary schools for gifted and talented Year 5-6 students.

 - To apply for Year 5 placement in the following year, Year 4 parents must submit an application (usually around May) and have their child sit the placement test (usually around July).

-- Based on both school assessment scores and placement test scores, applicants to a school’s Opportunity Class(es) are placed in order of their scores until vacancies are filled, with some reserve places.
+- Based on both school assessment scores and placement test scores [in 2020 – school assessment scores will not apply], applicants to a school’s Opportunity Class(es) are placed in order of their scores until vacancies are filled, with some reserve places.

 - The best way to prepare for the OC test (and for Selective, Scholarship and school success in general) is our Year 3 and 4 Fastrain Program.